muhammadmueenarif/html-css-bootstrap-js-jquery-for-beginners/readme.txt

 on any browser. jquery is single js file. visit jquery.com to download compressed or uncompressed files. to use jquery, use script tag and add in html file.

+// $ is alias for jquery. document is dom. means when document ready, when dom loaded.it means structure of pages loaded, content like images and other things take time to load.

+$('#head').html(); $ for accessing get element by id.
+$('#para').css('color:red');
+if there is any syntax error, jquery will not compete and it will let page load. with jquery you can build powerful ui components beta slider,beta , carousel.